 The quantities of recycled and secondary aggregates produced and used within the UK have progressively increased over the last 30 years.
 By reducing the demand on primary aggregates, recycled and secondary aggregates are helping the minerals and construction industry to become more sustainable.
-NPF4 sets out the importance of maintaining an adequate supply of aggregates for the minerals industry.
+Scottish Planning Policy and Draft NPF4 set out the importance of maintaining an adequate supply of aggregates for the minerals industry.